dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 image and video files can be loaded into visuals using **ncvisual_from_file**. **ncvisual_from_file** discovers the container and codecs, but does not verify that the entire file is well-formed.
+If Notcurses was built against FFMpeg, **ncvisual_from_file** can also handle multimedia devices such as webcams.
 **ncvisual_decode** ought be invoked to recover subsequent frames, once per frame. **ncvisual_decode_loop** will return to the first frame, as if **ncvisual_decode** had never been called.